-Budapest, 22 March 2023
+Budapest, 27 March 2024

-The attached pdf report is not the official report of the Company; the official report will be drawn up and published in ZIP (within that XHTML-XBRL) format as required by applicable legislation.
-The contents of the attached pdf report are fully identical with those of the report published in ZIP (within that XHTML-XBRL) format.
+The attached pdf report is not the official individual report of the Company; the official individual report will be attached to the Consolidated Financial Statement published in ZIP (specifically XHTML-XBRL) format, as required by applicable legislation.
+The contents of the attached pdf report are fully identical with those of the individual report attached to the Consolidated Financial Statement published in ZIP (specifically XHTML-XBRL) format.